Wonderful Catalan Places nearby the French Borders

 When tourists book their holidays in Catalonia, they usually choose the most known attractions.
 But the region has more to offer than its beautiful capital or the already popular destinations.
 Close to the borders of the region, where the Spanish territory meets France, in the Pyrenees area, there are, in fact, a lot of hidden gems.
 We wanted to show you a few of the most fascinating yet wild spots of Catalonia, that will surely take your breath away.
 Therefore, we decided to write this article to present you some wonderful Catalan places close to the Catalan-French borders to fall in love with.

-One of the northern towns of Costa Brava, Cadaqués is about an hour far from the French borders.
-It is a picturesque village of whitewashed tiny houses, colorful doors and windows, overlooking the narrow streets of the old town.
-The streets paving is the characteristic Rastell, made of stones directly taken from the sea.
+One of the northern towns of Costa Brava, Cadaqués is about an hour from the French borders.
+It is a picturesque village of tiny whitewashed houses, colourful doors, and windows that overlook the narrow streets of the old town.
+The streets are paved with the characteristic Rastell, made of stones directly taken from the sea.
 Furthermore, the village is blessed with crystal clear waters and it is protected by the heights of Cap de Creus.
 This promontory was declared a Natural Park in 1998.
 Walkable paths surrounded by nature will lead you to the lighthouse that tops the promontory.

 What to see & do: